Chinatown, Chicago: Post-World War II Chinatown

 Before World War II, Chicago's Chinatown remained a largely insulated enclave, with little of the racial mixing seen in cities such as New York City.
 The residents only grew closer together from the war as they collectively united against fascism.
 However, this unity increasingly became frayed in the years that followed.
-The influx of refugees and educated Chinese into Chicago dramatically changed the importance of Chinatown to Chicago's Chinese residents.
+The influx of refugees and educated Chinese people into Chicago dramatically changed the importance of Chinatown to Chicago's Chinese residents.
 Instead of living and working in Chinatown, many newcomers decided to move to the suburbs.
 Further, as Chinese immigration came to be more accepted following the passing of the Immigration and Nationality Act of 1965, young, educated Chinese Americans began to take a greater role in Chinatown, clashing with the old family associations.

-In an effort to improve connectivity between Chinese throughout the city, construction began on the Chinatown Gateway in 1975, meant to act as a symbol of unity and encourage greater cultural exchange between Chinese.
+To integrate Chinatown with the city to a greater extent, the Chinatown Gateway was built in 1975, encouraging visitors to learn more about the neighborhood and Chinese culture and history more broadly.
 During the late 1980s, a group of Chinatown business leaders bought 32 acre of property north of Archer Avenue from the Santa Fe Railway and built Chinatown Square, a two-level mall consisting of restaurants, beauty salons and law offices, flanked by 21 new townhouses.
 Additional residential construction, such as the Santa Fe Gardens, a 600-unit village of townhouses, condominiums and single-family homes was developed on formerly industrial land to the north.
 Perhaps the most outstanding feature of the new addition was the creation of Ping Tom Memorial Park in 1999; located on the bank of the Chicago River, the park features a Chinese-style pavilion that many consider to be the most beautiful in the Midwest.

 Commerce

 Chicago's Chinatown is home to a number of banks, Chinese restaurants, gift shops, grocery stores, Chinese medicine stores, as well as a number of services that cater to people interested in Chinese culture, including those speaking varieties of Chinese, especially Cantonese.
-It is a community hub for Chinese people in the Chicago metropolitan area, a business center for Chinese in the Midwest, as well as a popular destination for tourists and locals alike.
+It is a community hub for Chinese people in the Chicago metropolitan area, a business center for Chinese people in the Midwest, as well as a popular destination for tourists and locals alike.

 Demographics

-In 1990, about 10,000 Chinese lived in Chinatown's business district and the area south of 26th Street; several Italian Americans still remained in the neighborhood.
+In 1990, about 10,000 Chinese people lived in Chinatown's business district and the area south of 26th Street; several Italian Americans still remained in the neighborhood.

 As of 2013, about 8,000 people lived within Chinatown itself, and 90% were ethnic Chinese.
 As of that year, many of the residents were elderly.

 In 2010, about 16,325 people lived within Chinatown.

+As opposed to Chinatown communities in major cities like New York and San Francisco, which have suffered from gentrification, Chicago's Chinatown has maintained healthy growth, with the 60608, 60609, and 60616 zip codes continually seeing increases in the population of residents identifying as Asian alone.